NSW Combined High Schools Sports Association Handbook

-(i) All players sent from the field by the referee for breaches of the rules, foul or dangerous play, or for other reasons, must be reported to the regional convener for rounds 1-5.
-For rounds 6-9 reports should be sent to the assistant Rugby League convener in charge of state-wide and the NSWCHS Rugby League convener within 48 hours. (see below 6.15.1 (m) iii)
+(i) All players sent from the field by the referee for breaches of the rules, foul or dangerous play, or for other reasons, must be reported to the association convener for rounds 1-5.
+For rounds 6-9 reports should be sent to the appropriate assistant state convener within 48 hours. (see below 4.16.1 (m) (iii))

-(ii) Failure to notify the convener or assistant convener within 48 hours, could lead to the offending school being disqualified from the competition.
+(ii) Failure to notify the association convener or assistant state convener within 48 hours, could lead to the offending school being disqualified from the competition.

-(iii) The report to the regional convener on players sent off, must be made by the winning team [(see 6.15.12(b)] and must include the referee’s report (signed) as well as the signature of the coach of the dismissed player.
-Copies are to be FAXED to (i) the regional RL Convener, (ii) the assistant convener and (iii) NSWCHS Rugby League convener within 48 hours of completion of the match.
+(iii) The report to the association convener on players sent off, must be made by the winning team and must include the referee’s report (signed) as well as the signature of the coach of the dismissed player.
+Copies are to be faxed / emailed to (i) the association convener, (ii) the assistant state convener and (iii) state convener within 48 hours of completion of the match.

-(iv) All dismissed players will appear before a constituted judiciary.
-Where long distances are a problem, a teleconference will be organised by the Regional Sports Co-ordination Officer Sports and the principal of the dismissed player.
-If information regarding the dismissed player does not reach the regional convener/ The assistant convener in charge of Rugby League state-wide/ NSWCHS Rugby League convener (where applicable) in the time required, the judiciary shall proceed on the evidence as contained in the referees report.
+(iv) All dismissed players will appear before a NSWCHSSA judiciary (see Section 2.12).
+Where long distances are a problem, a teleconference will be organised by the local sports coordination officer and the principal of the dismissed player.
+If information regarding the dismissed player does not reach the association convener/ the assistant state convener/state convener (where applicable) in the time required, the judiciary shall proceed on the evidence as contained in the referee’s report.
 The judiciary committee will comprise-

 In rounds 1 – 5: